brandonlimary/GIS-III/README.md

 homogeneity/strong black majority, municipal disinvestment, and an abundance of green space due to the park and prevalence of vacant lots.
-The objectives put forth to achieve this goal involved the extraction, transformation, and loading of four variables of interest related to the four aforementioned features respectively: median income, racial/ethnic composition, grocery store proximities, and vacant lot density.
+The objectives put forth to achieve this goal involved the extraction, transformation, and loading of four variables of interest related to the four aforementioned features respectively: _median income, racial/ethnic composition, grocery store proximities, and vacant lot density_.
 Through this, I was able to illustrate spatial disparities and characteristics of the Washington Park community area via social, economic, and infrastructural lenses.
 However, the final product of my research was a series of maps not easily readable nor aesthetic for general public audiences.
 Given the scope and implications of this